mikevonwang/rhaetia/README.md

 }
 ```

-**6.** To create intra-app links that don't refresh your entire app, use `React.A`.
+**6.** To create intra-app links that don't refresh your entire app, use `Rhaetia.A`.
 With some adjustments, you could also use the shorthand `A`:

 ```javascript
 render() {